skycoin/User-Manuals/Personalizing your Skywallet.md

 Creating a PIN code for your Skywallet enhances its security, as only a person with the PIN can access the device.

-To create a PIN for your Skywallet for the first time, click on the button - **"Create PIN code"**
+To create a PIN for your Skywallet for the first time, click on the button - **Create PIN code**

 Once you click on the button the following window will appear on the Desktop Wallet: